U.S. government shutdown begins as spending bill fails in Senate

-WASHINGTON (Reuters) - The U.S. government shut down at midnight on Friday after Democrats and Republicans failed to reach a last-minute deal to fund its operations, divided in a bitter dispute over immigration and border security.
+WASHINGTON (Reuters) - The U.S. government shut down at midnight on Friday after Democrats and Republicans, locked in a bitter dispute over immigration and border security, failed to agree on a last-minute deal to fund its operations.

-In a dramatic late-night session, senators blocked a bill to extend government funding through Feb.
-16. The bill needed 60 votes in the 100-member Senate but fell short, with only 50 supporting it.
+In a late-night session, senators blocked a bill to extend government funding through Feb.
+16. The bill needed 60 votes in the 100-member Senate but only 50 supported it.

-Most Democrats opposed the bill because their efforts to include protections for hundreds of thousands of mostly young immigrants known as Dreamers failed.
+Most Democrats opposed the bill because their efforts to include protections for hundreds of thousands of mostly young immigrants, known as Dreamers, were rejected by President Donald Trump and Republican leaders.

-Huddled negotiations by Senate Majority Leader Mitch McConnell and Senate Democratic leader Chuck Schumer in the last minutes before midnight were unsuccessful, and the U.S. government technically ran out of money at midnight.
+Huddled negotiations between Senate Majority Leader Mitch McConnell and Senate Democratic leader Chuck Schumer were unsuccessful, and the U.S. government technically ran out of money at midnight.

-The shutdown formally began on Saturday, the first anniversary of President Donald Trump’s inauguration.
+While the two men said they remained committed to reaching a deal, the shutdown formally began on Saturday, the first anniversary of President Donald Trump’s inauguration.

+His inability to cut a deal despite enjoying a Republican majority in both houses of Congress highlighted the deep political divide in Washington.

-Trump immediately sought to blame Democrats.
+Trump immediately moved to blame Democrats.

 “Tonight, they put politics above our national security, military families, vulnerable children, and our country’s ability to serve all Americans,” the White House said in a statement.

-It also said it would not discuss immigration until the government is up and running again.
+It also said it would not discuss immigration until the government was up and running again.

 “We will not negotiate the status of unlawful immigrants while Democrats hold our lawful citizens hostage over their reckless demands.
 This is the behavior of obstructionist losers, not legislators.”